 6 Marketing Automations to Put in Place Before the Holidays

-Month-long Black Friday specials, friends and family discounts, deals on shipping, holiday gift guides galore… the holiday shopping season’s here and consumers are increasingly tuning into these messages—whether they feel like they’re ready for the holidays or not.
+Month-long Black Friday specials.
+Friends and family discounts.
+Deals on shipping.
+Holiday gift guides galore.
+The holiday shopping season will soon be here and consumers will increasingly tune into these messages—whether they feel like they’re ready or not.

-Brands are certainly ready, though.
-Many brands spend the better part of their year preparing for the shopping Super Bowl of the season.
-And with good reason.
-Holiday sales are projected to increase approximately four percent with consumers expected to spend nearly $730 billion this year, according to the National Retail Federation.
+Brands are certainly getting ready, though.
+Many spend the better part of their year preparing for the shopping Super Bowl of the season.
+And given the challenges 2020 has presented to retailers around the world, the earlier brands start preparing this year, the better.

 Here’s a look at six specific marketing automations you can put in place now, if you haven’t done so already, to help you effortlessly nurture customers as they’re shopping and ensure your brand gets a share of their wallet this year.

 1 | Welcome series

 One of the most impactful marketing automations you can put in place is a welcome series.

 When someone says, “Yes, I want to hear from your brand” and gives you their email address, that’s a crucial moment when you can start developing deeper relationships with these individuals.

 With a welcome series, you can send a set of predetermined emails to your site visitors immediately after they subscribe.
 You can use your welcome series to provide them with whatever information you think is most relevant as they begin their journey with your brand.